givemepower8/givemepower8.github.io/_posts/2018-01-01-How-to-Use-Github-Pages.md

 ---
 # How to use GitHub Pages

-Best ways to learn is to practice, write and teach.

 >[GitHub Pages](https://pages.github.com/) is a static site hosting service designed to host your personal, organization, or project pages directly from a GitHub repository.

 To me, GitHub Pages is the perfect place to jog down all the technical notes in my lifelong learning process.